sabotage-linux/sabotage/COOKBOOK.md

 See the wiki page "Bootstrap to HD Image" or `utils/write-hd-image`.

+### Updating the system

+packages that have a different `pkgver` tag than the one that's installed are scheduled for update when you run `butch update`.
+`butch update` opens your editor (set via `EDITOR` environment variable, usually from `/etc/profile` or `~/.bashrc` when using bash) with the list of packages scheduled for rebuild. you can use the editor to remove packages that you don't want to rebuild, or change the order of rebuild by moving the line containing the package name to another position (the package on top of the list is built first).
+Once you're satisfied with the list, save it in your editor and quit.
+Then the rebuild will start, unless the list is empty.
+If you're only interested in seeing which packages would need to be updated, run `butch outdated`.
+`butch rebuild $(butch outdated)` is equivalent to running `butch update` without the editor step (i.e. everything gets updated non-interactively).

+The `pkgver` tag in the package's `[vars]` section is completely independent of the package's actual version (for example 4.7.4).
+A missing `pkgver` tag means the revision is `1`.
+It is increased by one whenever a rebuild is necessary.
+This is the case when the version of the package was updated, or when one of its dependencies was updated in a way that requires a rebuild of all users, for example a soname bump due to API changes in libressl, libpng, etc, but not if there were only cosmetic changes (for example addition of a description tag).

 ### Encrypted file systems

 Install the `cryptsetup` package, then follow this guide to setup your partitions: